Do you leave tasks to the last minute?

-The three types of procrastinators are:
+The main 3 types of procrastinators are:

-arousal types, or thrill-seekers, who wait to the last minute for an exciting rush;
+arousal types, or thrill-seekers, who wait to the last minute for an exciting rush

-avoiders, who may be avoiding fear of failure or fear of success - both care what others think of them; they would rather others believe they lack effort, not ability; and
+avoiders, who may be avoiding fear of failure or fear of success

 Things may come to those who wait, but only the things left by those who hustle.

-Here are a couple of suggestions to begin:
+Watch the video below for a couple of suggestions to begin:

 Bring the scale down.
 Ignore the big picture in the short term.
 Break the task into chunks.
 That makes it much easier to get momentum going.

-Just start.
+Just start!
 80% of us will keep going.